 The drama is inspired by real events and offers a highly realistic insight into what it can feel like to fight against “the man” in a corrupt environment.

-Only recently released in February 2022, an Artificially Intelligent Guide to Love is a unique audio drama insight into the realities of what love is, from the perspective of carious stories and poems.
+Only recently released in February 2022, an Artificially Intelligent Guide to Love is a unique audio drama insight into the realities of what love is from the perspective of various stories and poems.

 This unique dramatic experience was actually created in collaboration with a machine learning system for the BBC Radio 4 Drama Sounds collection.

-However, at one point in 2018, his heart stops, and he has to come to terms with this fact, face his fears, and learn how to live within his own body.
+However, at one point in 2018, his heart stopped, and he has to come to terms with this fact, face his fears, and learn how to live within his own body.

 It’s an emotional and engaging drama about a man’s quest to take control of his life.

 Best audio drama podcasts: Podcast dramas to check out today

 Most of the traditional radio drama available to download and stream from the internet comes from the archives of the UK’s radio history or new creations by the BBC.
 However, for people across America looking for a little more modern, there’s no shortage of alternative options.